StevenLomon/master-thesis-spotify-airflow-etl/README.md

 The actual master thesis is available to read (altho in Swedish haha) [here](/master-thesis.pdf)

 ## Description
 My master thesis project for my studies at Teknikhögskolan as Python Developer with Specialization in AI!
-A full ETL pipeline that takes data end-to-end from the Spotify API to a Snowflake Data Warehouse.
+A full ETL pipeline that takes data all the way from the Spotify API to a Snowflake Data Warehouse.
 It was worked on for just under a month where 20 days were put aside for the actual implementation of the project and the rest for writing the thesis and presenting it.

 ## Technologies used and project architecture
 * Amazon EC2